Understanding the Competition Requirements

 Warm-Up Routines

 Every practice session should start with a focused warm-up.
-Spend 10–15 minutes on long tones, breathing exercises, lip slurs, and simple scale patterns.
+Spend 15–20 minutes on long tones, breathing exercises, lip slurs, and simple scale patterns.
 Use a drone or tuner to center your pitch.
 A thorough warm-up prevents injury, improves tone, and sets a calm, focused mindset for the work ahead.
+Vary your warm-up daily to address different aspects: one day focus on low register long tones, another on high register flexibility.

 Technical Drills

 Dedicate a portion of each session to pure technique unrelated to your solo.
-This includes scale studies, articulation patterns, and flexibility exercises from method books such as the Arban Method or Rochut Melodious Etudes.
+This includes scale studies, articulation patterns, and flexibility exercises from method books such as the Arban Method, Rochut Melodious Etudes, or Bordogni Vocalises.
 Improving your overall instrumental facility will make the solo’s technical demands easier to manage.
+Set a metronome for each exercise and gradually increase tempo only when you can play perfectly five times in a row.

 Repertoire Work

 Break your solo into small, manageable sections.
 Practice each section slowly with a metronome, focusing on accuracy of notes, rhythm, dynamics, and articulation.
-Gradually increase the tempo as you gain security.
 Use the “chunking” method: master one phrase, then the next, then combine them.
 Record yourself frequently to catch mistakes you might miss while playing.
+After you have sections secure, do run-throughs — full, no-stop performances — even if imperfect.
+This builds endurance and simulates competition conditions.

-A typical practice schedule might look like this:
+A sample weekly practice schedule might look like this:

-• Monday: Warm-up, scales, first half of solo (slow and medium tempos)
+• Monday: Warm-up, scales in all keys, first half of solo (slow and medium tempos, section work).

-• Tuesday: Warm-up, lip slurs, second half of solo + combined run-through
+• Tuesday: Warm-up, lip slurs and articulation drills, second half of solo + combined run-through of entire piece at performance tempo (no stopping, even with mistakes).

-• Thursday: Mock performance for a friend or teacher, then note problem spots
+• Thursday: Warm-up, mock performance for a friend or teacher, then note problem spots and drill them.

-• Friday: Rest or light review — mental practice and score study
+• Friday: Rest or light review — mental practice and score study.
+Optional: play through the solo once without the instrument, fingering and breathing.

-• Weekend: Longer session focusing on weak sections and polishing
+• Weekend: Longer session focusing on weak sections and polishing.
+Also do a full simulated performance with accompaniment if possible.

 Adjust based on your progress, but always include time for slow, deliberate work and full run-throughs.